COUNTERMOVEMENT JUMP (CMJ)

 With a minimum of three jumps completed, and therefore three jump height scores, an average score is then calculated.
 This is done by using the following equation:

-Then conducting the test there are several factors that need to be taking into consideration before you begin – some being:
+Then conducting the test there are several factors that need to be taken into consideration before you begin – some being:

 The CMJ has been shown to be a valid and reliable measure of lower-body explosive power (3).
 Moreover, this test has also been shown to be the most reliable measure of lower-body power in comparison to other popular jump tests such as the: squat jump, Abalakow’s jump, Sargent jump, standing long jump, and the standing triple jump (3).